laivanov/GitHub-Markdown-formatting-shawcase/README.md

 # Getting Started

-> To get started with Terraform, it's important to understand some key terminology and concepts.
+> To get started with [Terraform]([url](https://developer.hashicorp.com/terraform/tutorials/cli)), it's important to understand some key terminology and concepts.
 Here are some fundamental terms and explanations.

 `Provider:` A provider is a plugin for Terraform that defines and manages resources for a specific cloud or infrastructure platform.
 Examples of providers include AWS, Azure, Google Cloud, and many others.
 You configure providers in your Terraform code to interact with the desired infrastructure platform.